All guides

 Thematic analysis

-Conduct thematic analysis to identify overarching themes or patterns that emerge from the coded data.
+Conduct thematic analysis to identify overarching themes and patterns that emerge.
 Look for commonalities, differences, and relationships between codes to develop a deeper understanding of the respondents' experiences, opinions, and behaviors.

 Data triangulation

-Once you have identified the themes, compare the qualitative data results with quantitative data.
-Validate the qualitative findings by comparing them with other data sources or perspectives, such as quantitative survey data or external sources of information.
+Once you have identified the themes, compare the qualitative findings with quantitative data.
+Validate the qualitative findings by comparing them with other data sources or perspectives.

 Interpret the qualitative findings by synthesizing the themes, patterns, and insights uncovered during the analysis.
-Explore the implications of the findings for the research objectives, and consider how they can inform decision-making, problem-solving, or further research efforts.
+Explore the implications of the findings in relation to the original design questions, and consider how they can inform decision-making, problem-solving, and further research efforts.

 In this guide, we explored how to use surveys for UX research.
 Surveys are important instruments that cannot be excluded from any UX research tool set.
 Because of their versatility and relatively low cost of execution, they can be used widely across the product development process to gather insights from users and maximize quantitative and qualitative data points on user behavior and satisfaction.